codecentric/gopass-ui/README.md

 > [Gopass](https://github.com/gopasspw/gopass) is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features – (Taken from Github)

-The repository you're currently looking at contains `Gopass UI`, an Electron based UI wrapper for your `gopass` on the command line.
-It makes your life easier by providing a rich graphical user interface to search and manage your secrets.
+`Gopass UI` is wrapping `gopass` from your command line.
+It makes your life easier by providing a graphical user interface to search and manage your secrets.
 It looks like this:

 <img src="docs/img/demo-720p.gif" alt="GIF demonstrating core features of Gopass UI" title="Gopass UI demo" style="max-width: 800px" />

-In addition there is a globally usable search window that can be opened with `(cmd || ctrl) + shift + p`.
+In addition there is a search window that can be opened with `(cmd || ctrl) + shift + p`.

 ## How can I use it?

 For most platforms just [download the latest packaged application](https://github.com/codecentric/gopass-ui/releases/latest) from our releases and install it.
-We support binaries for MacOS, Windows and Linux (deb, RPM, Gentoo).
+We provide binaries for MacOS, Windows and Linux (deb, RPM, Gentoo).
 For more details see [supported platforms and packages](docs/platforms-and-packages.md).

-Of course, you need to have [Gopass](https://github.com/gopasspw/gopass) up and running already.
-We also recommend you to use a dialog-based PIN-entry-tool for typing in your GPG passphrase like [pinentry-mac for MacOS](https://formulae.brew.sh/formula/pinentry-mac) instead of using the default terminal-based.
+Of course, you need to have [Gopass](https://github.com/gopasspw/gopass) up and running.
+We also recommend to use a dialog-based PIN-entry-tool for typing in GPG passphrases like [pinentry-mac for MacOS](https://formulae.brew.sh/formula/pinentry-mac) instead of using the default terminal-based.

-### NOTICE
+### Platform notice

-We'll only test the MacOS builds and **are not able to support you with linux and windows releases**.
-We are welcome to receive pull requests to tackle linux and windows issues.
+We'll only test the MacOS builds and **are not able to offer support support for Linux and Windows releases**.
+We are happy to review your pull requests addressing any of such issues.

 ## Issues

-Please report any issues and problems to us.
+Feel free to report any issue.
 We are very keen about your feedback and appreciate any help.

 ## Development